-Vehicles equipped with a manual transmission have a starter interlock that prevents cranking the engine unless the clutch pedal is fully depressed.
+Vehicles equipped with a manual transmission have a starter interlock that prevents cranking of the engine unless the clutch pedal is fully depressed.
 When starting a vehicle with a manual transmission, you must:

 - 1. Make sure the parking brake is fully set.

 - 2. Depress the clutch pedal fully.

-- 3. Put the gearshift lever in Neutral.
+- 3. Put the gearshift lever in neutral.

-- 4. Turn the ignition to position 5 (START) to start the engine, let the engine idle for a few seconds.

-- 5. Depress the brake pedal.

-- 6. Release the parking brake.

-- 7. Move the gearshift lever to the desired gear.

-- 8. Release the brake pedal.

-- 9. Slowly release the clutch pedal while slowly pressing down on the accelerator pedal.

-Do not drive with your foot resting on the clutch pedal and do not use the clutch to hold your vehicle at a standstill while waiting on a hill.
+- 4. Start the engine and let it idle for a few seconds. - 5.
+Depress the brake pedal. - 6.
+Release the parking brake. - 7.
+Move the gearshift lever to the desired gear. - 8.
+Release the brake pedal. - 9.
+Slowly release the clutch pedal while slowly pressing down on the accelerator pedal. - Do not drive with your foot resting on the clutch pedal and do not use the clutch to hold your vehicle at a standstill while waiting on a hill.
 These actions will greatly reduce clutch life.